hneutr/dotfiles/nvim/lex_todo.md

 - support specifying files for indexes to ignore in `.project`
 - implement: view a mark's references
 - snippet: `mhtd`: make marker header with today's date in it
+- `X` list item type: indicates rejections
+  - have command to move all `X` items into a rejections mirror
+- have some method/place to store prose fragments, eg content about wildlife, hippose, Fennessez, etc
+- have `mark-insert` respect capitalization (and capitalize character filenames)

 ----------------------------------------
 > [locations]()